Make a promise to get the facts about multiple myeloma (MM)

 Nobody looks out for our health better than we do.
 Our chances of developing MM are higher than other groups and it is important you are aware of factors that may put you or others at risk.
 Risk factors include:

 - Having a close family member with MM

 These are some of the risk factors that may increase your chance of developing MM, but they aren’t the only ones.

-Let’s face it — if we don’t feel sick, going to the doctor can fall to the bottom of our to-do list.
-It’s important to remember: just because we can’t always feel what’s happening in our bodies doesn’t mean something isn’t going on.
+Let’s face it—if we don’t feel sick, going to the doctor can fall to the bottom of our to-do list.
+It’s important to remember: just because you can’t always feel what’s happening in your body doesn’t mean something isn’t going on.

 We can live with multiple myeloma, especially if it’s caught early and treated.
 Like many diseases, the earlier it’s caught, the better the results.

 It can be challenging to find MM early on since some people don’t feel symptoms until later stages.
 For others, the symptoms might be mild, could seem like signs of aging, or be disguised as other diseases with the same symptoms.That’s why we need to follow the 2 key steps for early detection—routine checkups with our doctor and being aware of MM signs and symptoms.

 Black men put up an armor.
 Whether it’s not getting checked out or [we] shy away from doing stuff for our health.
 I've made a point to do something personally.
 With the family history of my father and mother's side, I get checked out by the doctor regularly.

 — Justin Elam Ruff

 Nephew of Guru, founding member of Gang Starr